Stanbrook Abbey: Nuns at Woolton

-The community was taken under the care of the English Benedictine (EBC) monks in England, who sent them to the EBC mission at Woolton near Liverpool on 21 May.
-There they were given a domestic house, and a pre-existing girls' school to run.
-They were also told that they could not wear the religious habit - the EBC monks did not do so themselves back then.
-There were no English sumptuary law against the habit, as Blessed Dominic Barberi was the first to prove, but popular anti-Catholic hostility could have led to habited nuns being charged with breach of the peace.
+The Benedictine monks in England (EBC) took the community under their care and sent them to the EBC mission in Woolton, near Liverpool, on 21 May 1795.
+There they were given a house, and a pre-existing girls' school to run.
+They were also told that they could not wear the religious habit - the EBC monks did not do so themselves at that time.
+While there were no English sumptuary law against the habit, popular anti-Catholic hostility could have led to the nuns wearing habits being charged with a breach of the peace.